Darin0v0/i3config-polybar/README.md

   \
   \
   \
-  polybar have polibar and rofi url
+  polybar have polybar and rofi url